The Ordinary Mind Is The Buddha Mind: By Harsh K. Luthar, Ph.D.

 It is entirely understandable!
 Here we are, nice and loving and compassionate people much of the time and yet all with our particular brands of greed, desires, anger, rage, and dissatisfaction.
-The spiritual heroes, the saviors, gurus, buddhas, and the yogis with mystical powers, who are so compassionate that they would die a million deaths to save all sentient beings, well they sort of put us to shame.
+The spiritual heroes, the saviours, gurus, buddhas, and bodhisattvas, who are so compassionate that they would die a million deaths to save all sentient beings, well they sort of put us to shame.

 Listen carefully.
-The ordinary consciousness itself holds the key.
+The ordinary consciousness itself holds the key to freedom.
 Your ordinary consciousness!
+Your personal ordinary consciousness!
 You take it for granted because it is in such abundance.
 Our ordinariness is so abundant that no matter how much we spend everyday, we have plenty left over!
-It is a treasure house!
+It is an inexhaustible treasure house!

 What you take for granted, the immediacy of your ordinary consciousness, is God peeping at you as yourself through a veil.
 You can call it Maya, Karma, conditional mind, or give it any name that satisfies you.
-The Vedas declare,
+The Upanishads say:

 “Aham Brahamasmi – I Am Brahman”.
 It means that I Myself Am the Infinite!

 The difficulty is that we are not convinced.
-The statement appears outrageous!
+This ancient statement appears completely outrageous!
 We run from this because deep down we feel that we are just ordinary, fragile, confused, and needy people.

 Perhaps you have read Rumi’s poem, “I Was Ready To Tell”.
 Everyone can identify with it.
 See for yourself.
 Here are the first few lines

 “I was ready to tell the story of my life but the ripple of tears and the agony of my heart wouldn’t let me